rulewis/journey-optimizer.en/help/using/assets-essentials.md

 [!DNL Adobe Experience Manager Assets Essentials] provides a single, centralized repository of assets that you can use to populate your messages.
 It can be accessed directly from [!DNL Adobe Journey Optimizer] through the **[!UICONTROL Assets]** section.
 You can also access assets and folders when designing an email content.
 [Learn more about email design](design-emails.md).

+For more detailed procedures on [!DNL Assets Essentials], refer to [Adobe Experience Manager Assets Essentials documentation](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/introduction.html).

 ## Upload assets{#add-asset}

-To upload files in the [!DNL Assets Essentials], you first need to browse or create the folder it will be stored into:
+To upload files in the [!DNL Assets Essentials], you first need to browse or create the folder it will be stored into.

+For more information on how to upload assets, refer to [Adobe Experience Manager Assets Essentials documentation](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/add-delete-assets.html).

 1. From [!DNL Adobe Journey Optimizer] home page, select the **[!UICONTROL Assets]** tab to access [!DNL Assets Essentials].